generoi/bedrock/README.md

     # Install composer dependencies and development tools (vendor folder)
     composer install:development

-    # The repo uses `npm` workspaces so you can also run commands across all
-    # themes from root of project
+    # The repo uses `npm` workspaces so you you should run commands from root of
+    # project.
     npm run install
     npm run build:production

-    # Same as
-    npm run build:production -ws
-    npm run build:production -w gds

     # Start the container
     ddev start